Sol Sánchez

 Sol Sánchez Maroto is a Spanish politician.
 She was a member of the Cortes Generales twice, representing the Madrid constituency for the United Left Party and Unidas Podemos in 2016 and 2019.

 Life and career

-Sánchez was born on April 1, 1970.
+Sánchez was born on 1 April 1970.
 She holds degrees in political science, sociology, and anthropology.
-She was worked as a banking and financial consultant.
+She has worked as a banking and financial consultant.
 She was elected a federal member of parliament for the Constituency of Madrid in 2016, on the list of the Popular Unity party.
 In 2017 she was selected as the co-spokesperson of United Left–Madrid.
 Sánchez was placed ninth on the party list in the general elections of 2016 and was not re-elected since the party only won eight seats, but she was elected once again to the Spanish parliament in 2019.